kevinpmcc/CV/README.md

 to turn into functioning
   products.
 I get an enormous sense of satisfaction from pitching ideas and seeing them come to fruition.

+#### Strong Communicator
+From dealing directly with customers to negotiating training timelines with Directors I’ve gained experience in being an effective communicator.
+At Makers Academy bootcamp I’ve learned to clearly communicate ideas with my pair programming partner and intent through clearly written code.

 #### Managing Complex Projects
   As global Instructional Design (ID) Project Manager for multiple large-scale launches including the new Amazon Fire tablet launch training, I supported the ID team in creation of global single source learning objects for 3000+ learners in 10 marketplaces including 7 languages.